Poetry

 the war is over

-I will ask her to ro
+I will ask her to roll up her sleeves

 As old adversaries, comrades in a battle